 NMU Foundation logo

-Your convenient portal for information related to the former Marquette hospital site on College Avenue, including news, community information, progress updates, FAQ, and more.
-This website provides access to all publicly available project information and is current as of March 20, 2024.
+Your convenient portal for information related to the former Marquette hospital site on College Avenue, including news, community information, progress updates, FAQs, and more.
+This website provides access to all publicly available project information and is current as of September 9, 2024.

 View the Project Milestones